 There are 23 rows of matching pews inside the nave.
 The pews are made of oak imported from Nana island in Japan in a special consignment.
 They were designed by Louis Williams and carved by J. E. Lenegan.
-They were dedicated on 15th February, 1934, by the Archbishop, with the old pews being distributed as gifts to five other parishes.
+They were dedicated on 15th February 1934 by the Archbishop, with the old pews being distributed as gifts to five other parishes.
 The ends of each pew feature Australian fauna and flora, whilst those closest to the front of the church have ecclesiastical symbols.
-Originally pew rent was a major source of parish income for most churches in Melbourne.
+Originally pew rent was a major source of parish income for most churches in Melbourne (the loss of pew rent was one of the main factors that delayed the separation of St John's from Christ Church South Yarra in its early years).
 A booklet published in 1940 for the eightieth anniversary of St. John's says the pew rent was set in 1880 at £2 per pew and that this remained the case in 1940.
 The same pamphlet states that one sixth of the pews were free (as this was church law at the time) and that the nave could accommodate a maximum of 640 persons.
 Around 70 different people contributed some £2500 to the importation, design, and installation of the new pews.
 Most of the pews were donated as either thank offerings or memorials.
 A plaque attached to the base of each pew gives the details.
 Among the donors are: